 The term 'payment facilitator' is more similar to the term 'payment aggregator' we've just looked at.
 As we already know how an aggregator differs from a payment gateway, let's focus on the critical difference between an aggregator and a facilitator.

 The facilitator is also a payment service provider that enables payment processing for merchants not having a separate merchant account.
 But unlike an aggregator that signs up merchants directly under its own MID, a facilitator provides merchants with their own MID under a master account.

 When it comes to setting up a payment gateway for your business, you have a few options to choose from.
 These are third-party providers, in-house development, and white label payment gateways.
 Let’s learn more about each option.

-One of the most common ways to set up a payment gateway is to partner with a third-party solution provider.
+One of the most common ways to set up a payment gateway for a website or app is to partner with a third-party solution provider.
 It is a popular option among businesses of all sizes because it is easy to set up and requires minimal technical knowledge while giving access to various payment processing capabilities and additional features.

 However, businesses that work with third-party payment gateway providers have little control over the payment process, which can result in a lack of branding opportunities and lower revenue due to high transaction fees.
 Additionally, third-party providers may have specific restrictions on the types of businesses they work with and limitations for turnover sizes, chargeback rates, transaction quantity or amounts, etc.

 For businesses with the technical expertise and resources, developing an in-house payment gateway can offer greater control over the payment process, more branding opportunities, and potentially lower transaction fees.
 Developing an in-house payment gateway involves creating a custom solution with the business's specific needs in mind.

 To create a payment gateway from scratch, businesses must understand programming languages, security protocols, and regulations.
 They also must obtain a merchant account and comply with Payment Card Industry Data Security Standards (PCI DSS) requirements.